ekmstudios/tech-docs/swift/read-data-from-mysql.md

 ```

-Step 3: Make a Network Request from SwiftUI
+## Create a Network Request from SwiftUI

 In your SwiftUI app, create a function to fetch the data from the PHP script using URLSession.

-Models and ViewModel
+### Models and ViewModel

-First, create a model to represent the user data and a ViewModel to manage fetching data.
+- First, create a model to represent the user data and a ViewModel to manage fetching data.

 ```
 import SwiftUI